DarylPinto26/python-challenge/README.md

     Debugging: checking script to fix variable "previous_amount" which was accidentally made a tuple(accidentally inserted a         "," in line 14 of main_pybank.py script between "[0]" and "[amount]") instead of an integer.

 Corrections were made to print() to fit the requirements of the challenge as accurately as possible.

+Note - "cndt" in main_pypoll.py script stands for candidate.
+This should help understand the script to the fullest.